You’re building your email list, right?

 4. Most readers will tell you, just ask them

-Don’t publish the post publicly yet, wait for any feedback.
+Don’t publish publicly yet—wait for quick feedback.

-Send them a template like this:
+Use a simple template like this:

 Hey (name),